GermanoGiudici/keycloak-spid-provider-configuration-client/README.md

 # Configuration Client
-It allows the configuration of a keycloak instance with the https://github.com/lscorcia/keycloak-spid-provider plugin already installed
+It allows the configuration of a Keycloak instance with the https://github.com/italia/keycloak-spid-provider plugin already installed.

-## requirements
+## Requirements
 * node
 * npm